FrankN88/MS2_University-Research-Group/TESTING.md

 Manual testing was conducted on the following elements of the [Projects Page](projects.html):

  - All the elements are responsive (header, footer, titles, jumbotron, clock, quiz, met app)
- - Clock, quiz and met app maintain their functionality in small devices
+ - Clock, quiz and met app maintain their functionality in small devices.
  - The Navbar turns into a toggler icon in smaller devices
    <details><summary>Projects Page</summary>
     <img src="assets/images/testing_images/ux_stories/gif_projects_responsive.gif">